idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/actions/NEML2Action.md

 Note that the correct type of object is selected/created relying on NEML2 model introspection.
 For example, if a NEML2 input variable is of type `SR2`, we can infer that the corresponding MOOSE data structure should be `SymmetricRankTwoTensor`.
 According to the user-specified [!param](/NEML2/moose_input_types), we can deduce where the MOOSE data comes from.
 (Though in this case `MATERIAL` is the only viable option, as a `SymmetricRankTwoTensor` cannot come from a MOOSE variable nor a MOOSE postprocessor).

-## Creating the NEML2 model executor
+## Creating the NEML2 index generator and model executor

-Next, an [ExecuteNEML2Model](ExecuteNEML2Model.md) excutor is created.
-The list of [!param](/UserObjects/ExecuteNEML2Model/gatherers) and [!param](/UserObjects/ExecuteNEML2Model/param_gatherers) are automatically filled out by this action.
+Next, a [NEML2BatchIndexGenerator](NEML2BatchIndexGenerator.md) and a [NEML2ModelExecutor](NEML2ModelExecutor.md) excutor are created.
+The list of [!param](/UserObjects/NEML2ModelExecutor/gatherers) and [!param](/UserObjects/NEML2ModelExecutor/param_gatherers) are automatically filled out by this action.

 ## Creating NEML2ToMOOSE retrievers